oritro76/Pytest_Integration_Test_Suite/readme.md

 - POST /color API: Color param should accept 6 hex digits.
 Currently it accepts invalid hex digits also.
 Tests have been implemented for these checks and they are failing.

+- POST /brightness API: Brightness value should only accept Float.
+And the floating point precession should be disucessed and documented in the API doc or in the requirements.

-- POST /chilltime API: Chilltime API should mentions how the brightness will decrease untill it reaches the 30% in the specs.
+- POST /chilltime API: Chilltime API should mentions how the brightness will decrease untill it reaches the 30% in the requirements.

 ### Bugs and Testcases
 - 5 Bugs are reported in bugs.md file